vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 The *japa* prescribed here is, however, not really a recitation.
 It is a complex spiritual and yogic exercise associating the enunciation \( *uccāra* \) of the *vidyā* with visualizations and with the ascent of *kuṇḍ alinī* .
 The *uccāra* is, in fact, an upward movement of the phonic resonance of the *śrīvidyā* along the *suṣumnā* , going from the *mūlādhāra* up to the *dvādaśānta* , 40 inseparable from the ascent of the *kuṇḍ alinī* .
 It is therefore a practice of Tantric mantrayoga where the *śrīvidyā * is used as a means to facilitate the fusion of the adept with the cosmic divine power of the Goddess.

 The *japa* is made up of four meditative-yogic practices: *Japa* of the three parts of the *śrīvidyā* \( *śl. * 169–173\).
-This consists in visualizing the three parts and the nine constituent *cakras* of the *śrīcakra* as tiered along the *suṣumnā* , then to perceive the *kalās* of the subtle vibration of the *bīja HRīṂ * , which ends these three parts \( *kū ṭ a* \) of the mantra as ascending from the *mūlādhāra* to the heart, then from the heart to the *ājñācakra* and thence up to the *dvādaśānta* , where the threefold phonic vibration reaches the plane of *unmanā* , the “transmental,” and dissolves into the silence of the Absolute, with which the adept also fuses.
+This consists in visualizing the three parts and the nine constituent *cakras* of the *śrīcakra* as tiered along the *suṣumnā* , then to perceive the *kalās* of the subtle vibration of the *bīja HRīṂ * , which ends these three parts \( *kūṭa* \) of the mantra as ascending from the *mūlādhāra* to the heart, then from the heart to the *ājñācakra* and thence up to the *dvādaśānta* , where the threefold phonic vibration reaches the plane of *unmanā* , the “transmental,” and dissolves into the silence of the Absolute, with which the adept also fuses.
 Table 3.1 in chapter 3

 shows the pattern of this *japa* .

-*Japa* of the sixfold void, *śūnyaṣa ṭ kam* \( *śl. * 174–175\).
+*Japa* of the sixfold void, *śūnyaṣaṭkam* \( *śl. * 174–175\).
 This practice involves only the *uccāra* of the three *HRīṂ * and their *kalās* , the *uccāra* being organized along six “voids,” or points of the yogic body.
 It does not seem to include visualizations.
 Like the fi rst one, it leads to a fusion with the Absolute “in the central void of the divine undivided Consciousness,” says the Dī.

 *Japa* of the fi ve states of consciousness, the *avasthās: jāgrat* , waking; *svapna* , dream; *suṣupti* , dreamless sleep; *turya* , the “fourth” state; and *turyātīta* , “above the fourth” \( *śl. * 176–180\).
 It is also an *uccāra* of the *śrīvidyā* with which the adept experiences these states, from the ordinary waking state up to the highest, “above the fourth,” which is identical with the absolute divine Consciousness.